Virtual-Labs/merge-sort/src/questionnaire/04-define-learning-objectives.md

 ## Questions and Answers

-   **Question 1** : What is a comprehensive and lucid
+   **Question 1** : What is a _comprehensive_ and lucid statement of
-                  statement of what the student is able to learn and demonstrate at the end of the experiment?
+                   what the student is able to _understand_ and _demonstrate_ and also can be evaluated on at the end of the experiment?

-   **Answer 1** : At the end of the experiment, student will be
+   **Answer 1** : At the end of the experiment, student will be able
-        able to sort any given unsorted array using merge sort.
+                  to sort any given unsorted array using merge sort.
 They will also be able to demonstrate the order of complexity calculation of the algorithm and apply merge sort in right real-world problem.
+They will be able to select right sorting algorithm to use in a given situation.